cybrown/redis-clone-claude/README.md

 - Basic Redis commands: GET, SET, DEL, KEYS
 - INFO command for server statistics
 - PING command for connection testing
+- CLIENT command for client information and management
 - RESP (Redis Serialization Protocol) support

 This project serves as an educational tool to understand the fundamentals of Redis and network programming in Java.